Want to have a better online experience without advertisements and sneaky tracking codes that invade your privacy and monitor your activities?

 Next, you will see an option to enable or disable query logging.
 Querry logging gives you all the cool statistics about how many requests were blocked, etc. This is also important to troubleshoot if a legitimate website that you visit is not working properly.
 I have had troubles while signing up credit cards, online shopping through affiliate links, etc.

 But leaving query logging on will increase writes to your SD card and reduce its life.
-I have already burned two SD cards in less than a year.
-So after using PiHole for a few weeks and making sure everything is working fine, you may want to consider disabling query logging through the admin web interface.
-Alternatively, you may leave query logging on but implement ways to extend your SD card’s life (described later in this guide).
-For now, choose On and proceed.
+I strongly recommend implementing ways to extend your SD card’s life (described later in this guide).
+Choose On and proceed.

 The final installer screen should show your password to use for the web interface.
 Note it down.
 If you forgot to note this down or would like to change the password, see the commands listed later in this guide.